Eco-hotel Tip in Minca

 Hotel tip Nature Reserve Tierra Adentro in Minca

-When we were planning our trip, this nature reserve caught our eye.
-The description of Reserva Natural Tierra Adentro appealed to us; cabañas in the middle of nature with views of the Sierra Nevada de Santa Marta and within walking distance of the waterfall Cascada Marinka.
-The fact that the nature reserve also takes in animals rescued for various reasons only whetted our curiosity.
-We tied the knot and decided to book 2 nights.
+When we were planning our trip, this nature reserve caught our eye immediately.
+The description of the natural reserve appealed to us; cabañas in the middle of nature with views of the Sierra Nevada de Santa Marta and within walking distance of the waterfall Cascada Marinka.
+The fact that the nature reserve also takes care of rescued animals on the premises, only made us more curious and we decided to book 2 nights.
 In combination with a night in the village of Minca, we thought this would be the perfect stop on the north coast to enjoy nature.

 This drive was an adventure in itself and after we passed the Marinka waterfall, it was another short drive to the nature reserve.
 Once we arrived, it was an oasis of calm.
-We installed ourselves on the terrace -with mega hammock- and spent the rest of the afternoon just enjoying the amazing view and the sound of the river and twittering birds.
+We installed ourselves on the terrace -with huge hammock- and spent the rest of the afternoon just enjoying the amazing view and the sound of the river and twittering birds.

 The resort